As car thefts spike, many thieves slip through U.S. border unchecked

 "Increased crime rates are going to translate to [paying] a higher premium for your vehicle," said NICB President and CEO David Glawe.

-However, a CBP spokesperson told CBS News just 144 stolen cars were seized on their way into Mexico that same year.
+However, a CBP spokesperson told Now News just 144 stolen cars were seized on their way into Mexico that same year.

 One point of departure is the Port of Newark, New Jersey, where CBP Officer Dean Panzarino and his team are focused on finding stolen cars hidden among the tens of thousands of 20-foot shipping containers that pass through the port every day.